christof-b/electron-technicolour-flash/README.md

 **IMPORTANT: I don't offer any warranty for damages caused by this program (neither me nor the deps authors are perfect...).
 Use this tool at you own risk!**

-# Current state [alpha]
+# Current state [beta]
-The tool is currently under developement and first alpha is released, able to flash selected firmware.
+The tool is able to flash selected firmware and root device.
 Testet on DGA4132 only.

 ## Next steps:
-* Implement feature to root device
-* Implement ssh client for further commands
 * Improve GUI to provide full featureset of autoflashgui ...
 * Create a easy to use solution based on further dev